 Beyond concepts that can be embedded in physical technologies like screws, cumulative culture and collective brains have also generated mathematical tools and concepts, beginning with numbers themselves.
 Societies vary from lacking discrete integers (neither words nor sharp concepts) to possessing systems that permit them to count without bound.
-Many societies, for example, traditionally counted "1, 2, 3, many", lacking any discrete integers above 3.
-Others used body parts systems to variously count to 10, 12, 17 and 28.
-Comparative psychological research suggests that the habitual use of particular practices or customs can foster the development of novel numerical abilities that distinguish humans from other animals (Bender & Beller, 2012; Gordon, 2005; Overmann, 2015; Pica et al., 2004).
+Many societies, for example, traditionally counted "1, 2, 3, many," lacking any discrete integers above 3.
+Others used body parts systems to variously count to 10, 12, 17, and 28.
+Comparative psychological research suggests that the habitual use of particular practices or customs can foster the development of novel numerical abilities that distinguish humans from other animals (Bender & Beller, 2012; Gordon, 2005; Overmann, 2015; Pica, Lerner, Izard, & Dehaene, 2004).

-As societies scaled up, some added written representations of numbers, which variously took advantage of different bases (2, 10, 12), place values (the "2" in "21" represents 20) and a number symbol for nothing ("0").
-A representational approach developed in India, adopted by Persians, diffused into Islamic societies, was eventually adopted by Europeans.
-Today, while they often maintain their traditional written scripts, essentially all modern societies use these Hindu-Arabic numerals.
-Many European elites resisted these Hindu-Arabic numerals, preferring their own Roman numerals, but the merchants, traders, accountants and craftsfolk found them too useful to ignore (Seife, 2000; Starr, 2015).
+As societies scaled up, some added written representations of numbers, which variously took advantage of different bases (2, 10, 12), place values (the "2" in "21" represents 20), and a number symbol for nothing ("0").
+Today, essentially all societies have adopted Hindu-Arabic numbers, which largely developed in India, spread to Persia, entered the Islamic world, and finally penetrated Europe, where elites resisted both "Arabic" numbers and the zero symbol (Seife, 2000; Starr, 2015).

-Numeracy, like literacy, is a culturally-evolved cognitive-upgrade that gives us new mental capacities.
-Cumulative cultural evolution operating over thousands of years has gradually produced a growing list of concepts and techniques for dealing with actual and symbolic quantities, including addition, subtraction, division, multiplication, fractions, decimals, powers, equations, algebra, logarithms, geometry, probabilities and many more (K Bose, 2018).
+Numeracy, like literacy, is a culturally evolved cognitive upgrade that gives us new mental capacities.
+Cumulative cultural evolution operating over thousands of years has gradually produced a growing list of concepts and techniques for dealing with actual and symbolic quantities, including addition, subtraction, division, multiplication, fractions, decimals, powers, equations, algebra, logarithms, geometry, probabilities, and many more (Bose, 2018).
 These cognitive tools allow even elementary school children to readily conceptualize and solve all manner of problems that would have seemed impossible to the smartest people in earlier societies.